 The Bureau of Labor Statistics (BLS) ranks software development positions among the fastest-growing careers in the country.
-The BLS projects employment for software engineers to increase at a rate more than three times the national average for all occupations by 2026.
-Earning an online mobile app development degree prepares graduates for careers in one of the specialized areas driving the industry's growth.
+The BLS projects software engineer employment to increase at a rate of more than three times the national, all-occupations average by 2026.
+Earning an online mobile app development degree prepares graduates for careers in this growing, exciting industry.

-Professionals with a mobile development degree enjoy stability in the job market and earn high salaries.
-According to the BLS, the median pay for all careers is $37,690, while computer programmers earn an average of $84,580 per year and software developers earn an average of $101,790 annually.
+Professionals with a mobile development degree earn high salaries and enjoy job market stability.
+According to the BLS, the median pay for all careers is $37,690.
+Computer programmers earn an average of $84,580 per year and software developers earn an average of $101,790 per year.

 The Best Online Bachelor’s in Mobile Development Programs

-Based in Lynchburg, Virginia, Liberty currently enrolls more than 100,000 students, including about 85,000 distance learners and 30,000 military students.
-The university offers 349 online programs and maintains a 17-to-1 student-to-faculty ratio in online classes.
+Liberty currently enrolls more than 100,000 students; this includes about 85,000 distance learners and 30,000 military students.
+The university offers 349 online programs and maintains a 17-to-1 student-to-faculty ratio in their online courses.

-Liberty students can earn a mobile development bachelor's degree online to prepare to take advantage of the global technology boom.
+Liberty students can earn a mobile development bachelor’s degree online which prepares them to take advantage of the global technology boom.
 The flexible program requires 120 credit hours, which most students complete in about 42 months.
-Liberty delivers online coursework asynchronously and requires no campus visits.
+Liberty asynchronously delivers online coursework and requires no campus visits.

 Transfer students can apply up to 90 previous credits toward the degree.
 Students must have a minimum 2.0 GPA to be admitted in good standing; those who do not meet this requirement may apply for probationary admission.